By Dr. Paul Jerard, E-RYT 500, YACEP

 Ideas to Lift Your Spirits

 Also, don’t hang around your house too much, especially in dark or unlit areas.
-Get outside, take a walk, go shopping, get a little sunlight, and if you are in the house all day, open the curtains during daylight hours.
+Get outside, take a walk, go shopping, get a little sunlight, and open the curtains during daylight hours if you are in the house all day.
 If you have a sunroom to relax in – that is good, too.
-Lack of sunlight can cause elevated levels of melatonin, which is sometimes called the sleep hormone.
+Lack of sunlight can cause elevated melatonin levels, sometimes called the sleep hormone.

 Counseling

-There are many types of depression and some are life threatening.
+There are many types of depression, and some are life-threatening.
 Most people are familiar with postpartum depression, but that is just one type of depression.
-There are times when counseling is your absolute best option for coping with or preventing depression.
-Many people have different feelings or objections in regard to counseling, but if one is dealing with major or clinical depression the best decision is to seek professional or medical counseling immediately.
+Sometimes, counseling is your best option for coping with or preventing depression.
+Many people have different feelings or objections regarding counseling, but if one deals with major or clinical depression, the best decision is to seek professional or medical counseling immediately.

 Advice for Teachers